colin99d/http-receiver/README.md

 # Http Receiver

 Http Receiver is a simple server.
-It logs all information that is sent to it, and then returns the information provided to it on startup every time.
+It logs all information that is sent to it, and then returns the information provided to it on startup.

 This tool simplifies frontend and backend development by allowing you to do two things: